The Road from Injury to InFocus

 By exploring these factors through the lens of the Affordable Care Act, Mindo hopes to add to the intellectual conversation of poverty and inequality and answer the question if the Affordable Care Act will directly affect the poverty and inequality present in the United States.
 Despite hitting roadblocks in his research and balancing a full-time job, Mindo’s passion for the subject at hand helped him persevere.

 “PJ has always been a strong student, but over the past two years, he has developed a true passion for the study of economics in a way that has been illuminated through his research,” said Terrizzi, who supported Mindo’s research with suggestions and guidance during the summer.
 “As a faculty members, we can become overwhelmed by the stresses of publication deadlines and forget the simple the joys of new discovery that surround our research endeavors.
 PJ's enthusiasm and passion for his research remind me to be ever-present for those moments.”

 Reflecting back on his research, Mindo hopes he can help others understand the impact poverty and inequality has on society and further explore the unknown effects the Affordable Care Act could have on a larger scale.
-He believes it is important for students to understand laws and acts which will affect them in the future, and believes “every student at Moravian College should learn about the Affordable Care Act.”
+He believes it is important for students to understand laws and acts which will affect them in the future, and believes “every student at Moravian University should learn about the Affordable Care Act.”
 He hopes to have a better understanding of the how Affordable Care Act is impacting the world he lives in today as he continues he takes to heart the notion of becoming an engaging and ethical citizen.